translate/pootle/docs/server/commands.rst

     $ pootle refresh_stats --calculate-checks --check=date_format

-When the ``--calculate-wordcount`` option is set, the source wordcount will be recalculated for all existing units in the database.
+When the :option:`--calculate-wordcount` option is set, the source wordcount will be recalculated for all existing units in the database.